pkulchenko/fullmoon/README.md

 ]])
 ```

-This enables easily building composable layouts and components, such as headers
+This enables easily building composable layouts and components, such as
-and footers, cards, modals, or anything else that requires the ability to
+headers and footers, cards, modals, or anything else that requires the
-dynamically customize sections in other templates.
+ability to dynamically customize sections in other templates.

-Here is a diagram to illustrate how nested blocks work together:
+Here is an example to illustrate how nested blocks work together:

 ```lua
 -- base/layout template